-I am broadly interested in ensuring correctness and security of embedded software.
+I am broadly interested in ensuring software correctness and security.
 Specifically, my research focuses on automated analysis and verification techniques for software at binary level.

 Ammar Ben Khadra